 Now share that ChatGPT is also your career counselor.
 But you have to tell ChatGpt about yourself and then it will tell you the answers.
-Ask students if the facilitator is a chatGPT what will you ask about your career.
+Ask students what will you ask ChatGPT about your career.
 Invite detailed questions with as much information as possible.
 (10 mins)